EDITING, MENTORING, MANUSCRIPT ASSESSMENT

 “With a keen poetic sensibility, the everrumble draws the reader into worlds woven with fluidity through time and place.
 Here is a stunningly original novella crackling with an inner and outer expansive life.
 These linked stories are rife with an elegant gravitas and a unique approach to what is possible once those doors of perception are swung open and one can see, hear, and feel what awaits on the other side.”

-– Robert Scotellaro, author of What We Know So Far and Bad Motel
+– Robert Scotellaro, author of Nothing is Ever One Thing and What We Know So Far; editor of New Micro

 “What do you hear when you choose to stop speaking?
 In this glorious and small-but-enormous book, we meet Zettie, born into a cacophonous world with a talent for perceiving sounds too quiet, too far and too deep for the rest of us – including the everrumble.
 Elvy paints a dreamy, powerful portrait of the life and travels of this word-collector and thinker who becomes celebrated as a visionary, not for seeing but listening. the everrumble will leave you filled with questions about what we miss by not paying attention, by filling up the silences.”